Canvas: Drying, Storage, and Recovering from Mildew

 The Cleaning Process

-Work outdoors in reasonable weather.
+Work outdoors.
 Lay the canvas flat and brush off loose surface mildew with a stiff natural bristle brush — do this dry, before wetting, because wet mildew smears rather than brushing away cleanly, and spreading active mildew across previously unaffected areas is counterproductive.
 Wear a dust mask; mildew spores are not something to inhale in quantity.

-Make a cleaning solution: white vinegar diluted 50/50 with water, or a solution of sodium bicarbonate at roughly 50g per litre of warm water.
-Both are mildly antifungal, neither will damage natural canvas fibres at these concentrations, and both are compatible with subsequent preservation treatment — unlike bleach, which is effective at removing mildew staining but damages cellulose fibres, breaks down the tannin-mordant chemistry of a cutch-treated canvas, and should not be used on canvas you intend to preserve properly.
+Make a cleaning solution: white vinegar diluted 50/50 with water, or sodium bicarbonate at roughly 50g per litre of warm water.
+Both are mildly antifungal, neither will damage natural canvas fibres at these concentrations, and both are compatible with subsequent preservation treatment.

 Apply the cleaning solution with a brush or sponge, working it into the weave and the seam lines where mildew concentrates.
-Allow to sit for ten to fifteen minutes, then scrub firmly with a natural bristle brush — not a wire brush, which will damage the weave.
+Allow to sit for ten to fifteen minutes, then scrub firmly with a natural bristle brush.
 Rinse thoroughly with clean water and check whether the mildew has cleared.
-Persistent staining after the first pass warrants a second application; if the staining is still present after two passes and the underlying fabric is sound, the discolouration is residual pigment from previous fungal activity rather than active growth, and will not affect performance.
+Persistent staining after the first pass warrants a second application.
+If the staining is still present after two passes and the underlying fabric is sound, the discolouration is residual pigment from previous fungal activity rather than active growth, and will not affect performance.

 For mildew in seams, a small brush that can work into the seam line rather than across it reaches the source of the problem rather than just the surface presentation.